Want to learn how to start a food blog, but have no clue how to go about it?

 - Use a helpful keyword in your niche (to clearly indicate your positioning)

 - Keep it short and easy to remember, pronounce and spell

-- Use blog name generators like SmartWP’s Domain Name Generator if you’re stuck
+- Use domain name generators (like SmartWP’s Name Generator) if you’re stuck

 - Use your own name or a combination of your names